Knee fat, that stubborn area around your knees, often seems immune to regular exercise and diet.

 While spot-reducing fat is impossible, regular exercise will help reduce overall body fat and give you slimmer legs.

 When it comes to exercises, there are certain easy-to-follow and low-impact workouts that you can perform to minimize knee fat:

-So if you're looking to slim down your legs, a few laps around the block may be just what you need.
+Taking a few laps around the block may be just what you need.
 And don't worry - you don't have to be a marathoner to reap the benefits.

 Cycling can be great for your legs.
 Not only does it give your thighs and calves a workout, but it also helps tone your core and improve your balance.

-Lunges are one of the best lower body exercises to tone the leg muscles and create a stronger knee joint.
+Lunges are among the best lower body exercises to tone the leg muscles and create a stronger knee joint.

 Best Diet to Lose Knee Fat

 This will vary depending on your individual physiology and goals.
 However, a few general principles can help you create a healthy and effective weight-loss plan.